waelchargui/verification/README.md

 # Behavioral Verification of Service-Component Architecture
 The translation is done from a non-formal model to a formal model.
-In another words, we propose to formalise SCA composition to be able later to check the behavioural properties(Level 2 contract).
+In another words, we propose to formalise SCA composition to be able later to check the behavioural properties.